 - Use the "86'ing" feature if removing products/modifiers for a short period of time.

 Removing categories, products, and modifiers off of a store menu will cause customers saved favorites and past orders to be disabled, as indicated by the warning you receive when attempting to do so.
-Removing will also erase any category, product, and modifier level settings (eg: availability settings) that may have been configured.
+Removing will also erase any category, product, and modifier level settings (eg: availability settings) that may have been configured, and erase pricing as well.

 Therefore, if you are looking to remove items and modifiers off of the store menu for a short period of time, it may be best to 86 them instead, in order to save customers saved orders as well as configured settings.
 This article gives more detail on the 86'ing feature within Store Menu Admin.